damonmac/learn-xgboost/README.md

 * Tune parameters
 * Add or adjust training data

-It's somewhat magical when machine learning is done right - your smart speaker understands you, your phone unlocks in poor lighting, web and social media adds know your preferences, etc.  Understanding what is behind the magic takes some practice, but can be fun and eye opening.
+It's somewhat magical when machine learning is done right - your smart speaker understands you, your phone unlocks in poor lighting, web and social media ads know your preferences, etc.  Understanding what is behind the magic takes some practice, but can be fun and eye opening.

 ### Getting going with feature vectors
 To start with please review CreateFeatureVectors1.java.
-This implmentation is simply comparing the values as strings and giving a 1 for exact matches.
+This implementation is simply comparing the values as strings and giving a 1 for exact matches.
 Notice it divides the input data into 3 output files.

      Run the CreateFeatureVectors1.java file to generate output in the data directory.
      Compare the output and number of lines in the data directory for the following files: